-In 2016, McLaren and Honda must make a significant step forward or risk losing a lot more than Fernando.
-A second season of embarrassing penalties and chasing the back of the midfield risks the Spaniard not only walking away from Woking but the sport itself.
+In 2016, McLaren and Honda had to take a significant step forward or risk losing a lot more than Fernando.
+A second season of embarrassing penalties and chasing the back of the midfield risked the Spaniard not only walking away from Woking but the sport itself.

-Funny enough, despite the trials and tribulations - or maybe because of them - Fernando appeared far more personable in 2015, or was that - like the grin and talk of improvement - merely for show.
+That said, despite the trials and tribulations - or maybe because of them - Fernando appeared far more personable in 2015, or, like the constant talk of improvement, was that merely for show.

 The fact that McLaren finished sixth in the 2016 standings with 76 points to its credit, will probably be seen as another low point in the history of the Woking outfit.
 However, compared to 2015 it marked significant progress.

 What should not be overlooked however is the contribution of a certain Mr Alonso, who scored 54 of those points and consistently gave 100%.

 The improvements saw McLaren not only through to Q2 - a rarity in 2015 - but through to Q3 no less than 12 times, 8 times courtesy of Alonso.
 In the races also, the Spaniard widely trounced his teammate.

 Never mind the Spaniard's famed Samurai philosophy, throughout 2016 he was like a shark, an unforgiving predator looking for every possible opportunity... the Spaniard got results out of the MP4-31 that reminded one of that first season with Minardi.